Plus Housing Program

 - When housing subsidies and units become available, a MOHCD staff person will contact the top applicant deemed appropriate for (and interested in) the type of housing opportunity available.
-Note that a participant that turns down any subsidy or housing unit for which they've indicated interest will have to reapply for the program.
+Note that a participant that turns down any subsidy or housing unit for which they've indicated interest may have to reapply for the program.

 What happens if I want to change information on my application, or if my housing or financial situation changes?

 After I apply, can I find out I learn where I am on the Plus Housing list?

 Is my information kept confidential?